subhankarroy612/TaskManager/README.md

 <p>
 This was a solo project.
-Goal behind the Hackathon was to create a full stack application with next.js with all the major functionalities, such as  Authentication, Authorisation, login, register and dashboard page.
+Goal behind this project was to create a full stack application with next.js with all the major functionalities, such as  Authentication, Authorisation, login, register and dashboard page.
 </p>